Frosting (crime)

 Frosting is a term in the United Kingdom for a motor vehicle theft occurring in winter, which involves an opportunist thief stealing an idling vehicle whilst the owner de-ices it and warms the interior.
-According to a British insurance company, the crime has contributed to the theft of 135,000 unattended cars in the past five years in the UK.
+According to a British insurance company, the crime has contributed to the theft of 135,000 unattended cars between 2000 and 2005 in the UK.